“For last year’s words belong to last year’s language. And next year’s words await another voice.” – T.S. Eliot

 We love this simple idea for New Year’s inspiration from Goldpress Paper’s Alisha Sanvicens.
 We’re big believers in the simple power of a well-spoken word.
 We know well enough that both our emotions and our expectations follow right in the footsteps of our own daily banter.
 Harness that power and pick a meaningful word or phrase that will help keep you focused and inspired as you start a whole new year.
 Happy New Year!

-Whether you’ve already made 100 goals for 2016 or are in the anti-resolution camp, as a Chalkboard reader you’re no doubt on board with taking time to take stock of what’s been, and to re-calibrate and refocus at the New Year.
+Whether you’ve already made 100 goals for the new year or are in the anti-resolution camp, as a Chalkboard reader you’re no doubt on board with taking time to take stock of what’s been, and to re-calibrate and refocus at the New Year.
 We are resolution and vision-board junkies here at Goldpress, so this time of year absolutely sparkles with the potential and possibility of what lies ahead.

 I founded Goldpress on the belief that words are powerful, and so are you.
 We love to help people tap in to the energy behind their words.